 - U.S. - EU Trade Negotiations – The US and the European Union are beginning negotiations for a trade agreement.
 The EU is a top trading partner for both the U.S. and Pennsylvania.
 The EU has strongly resisted including agricultural issues in this negotiation.
 Farm Bureau strongly supports agriculture being included in the negotiation.

 - Trade with Cuba – Continuing trade restrictions with Cuba, especially limitations on trade financing (such as no export credit), limit the potential growth in agricultural exports.
 Main exports from the U.S. to Cuba include chicken, pork and animal feeds.
 Cuba has not bought U.S. wheat since 2011, but buys from Canada and the European Union.
 Added costs of third-party banks and requiring that transactions are made in cash only make the U.S. less competitive in export sales.
 Additionally, USDA allows state checkoff funds to be used for research and promotion activities to help develop the Cuban market for U.S. agricultural products.
 Due to the embargo, federal funds for these activities through the Market Access Program (MAP) and the Foreign Market Development (FMD) Program cannot be used.

 Farm Bureau asks Congress to support:

-Farm Bureau asks Congress and the Administration to oppose higher tariffs with China, Canada, and Mexico – or any other country – and, instead support lower barriers to trade and open markets for the hard-working farmers across the country.
+Farm Bureau asks for elimination of higher tariffs with China and Mexico – or any other country – and, instead support lower barriers to trade and open markets for the hard-working farmers across the country.